threadi/wp-personio-integration-light/readme.txt

 * Added some additional classes in templates for better custom styling-possibilities
 * Added option to choose a content template on listings
 * Added support for additional plugins: Open Graph and Twitter Tags, SEOFramework, SEOPress
+* Added link to switch between frontend- and backend-view of single position
 * Advanced Widgets for Positions with missing options
 * Optimized all templates for better handling and optimized output
 * Optimized check for existing part-templates